 Should I Speak with a Florida Car Accident Attorney Before Talking to My Insurance Company?

 You must report your rear-end collision to your insurance company.
 However, you should only provide the basic details.
 Engaging in a long conversation with an insurance agent could result in your saying something that could jeopardize a potential personal injury lawsuit.
 Before speaking with an insurance provider, you should contact our skilled Florida car accident attorney to ensure you do not admit fault or agree to a settlement that is lower than you deserve.
 If you were injured in a rear-end collision in Florida, you are entitled to compensation for your medical bills and property damage, as well as the emotional and mental anguish you have suffered.

 Call Our Florida Rear-End Collision Lawyer for a Free Consultation

 Rear-end collisions in Florida could result in long-lasting physical pain and disabilities.
 You deserve to be compensated for any injuries you sustained if your car was struck from behind.
-A successful personal injury result requires our experienced Miami personal injury attorney, Prosper Shaked, as well as the evidence to prove that another driver was responsible.
+A successful personal injury result requires our experienced personal injury attorney, Prosper Shaked, as well as the evidence to prove that another driver was responsible.
 By following the steps outlined above, an injured driver will protect themselves and comply with Florida law.
 Additionally, they will begin building their personal injury claim.
-For a free consultation to review your legal rights, call The Law Offices of Prosper Shaked at (305) 694-2676.
+For a free consultation to review your legal rights, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.